The Role of WIEA

 Scott Hower has experience in real estate development and a background in engineering.
 He felt a strong desire to get involved after hearing about the life transformation taking place in prison systems across the country.
 His duties include attending meetings of our board of directors, voting on board decisions, assisting in the classroom build out project, and developing relationships with prison staff.

 Alice Koepke has a heart for inmates and their families.
 She has been visiting a family member serving a life sentence in a Wisconsin prison for over 35 years.
 She joins WIEA with thirty years of experience in Jail and Prison ministry.
 Alice currently volunteers with CRU and Brother Bob’s Outreach Ministries, mentoring, and facilitating Bible Studies and Worship Services at several prisons.
 She has been a Celebrate Recovery leader at Northbrook Church for over 10 years.
 She was the administrative assistant to Lead Pastor and the Mission’s Ministry Assistant at Northbrook Church for eleven years.
-Married to Ron Koepke for fourty-five years, and widowed in 2016, Alice has three sons, fifteen grandchildren, and two great-grandchildren.
+Married to Ron Koepke for 45 years, and widowed in 2016, Alice has three sons, 18 grandchildren, and 3 great-grandchildren.

 Co-Chair of Board of Directors